Have you ever noticed your houseplant wilting even though the soil is still wet? Root rot could be the reason.

 7. Promote Good Airflow

 When it comes to houseplants, airflow matters more than most people realize.
-Stagnant indoor air keeps soil damp and encourages fungal growth.
+Stagnant indoor air can slow evaporation and create conditions where fungal problems are more likely.

 Placing your plants in an area with natural airflow can help the soil dry properly between waterings.